Cysharp/UniTask/README.md

 Basics of UniTask and AsyncOperation
 ---
-UniTask feature rely on C# 7.0([task-like custom async method builder feature](https://github.com/dotnet/roslyn/blob/master/docs/features/task-types.md)) so required Unity version is after `Unity 2018.3`, officialy lower support version is `Unity 2018.4.13f1`.
+UniTask features rely on C# 7.0([task-like custom async method builder feature](https://github.com/dotnet/roslyn/blob/master/docs/features/task-types.md)) so the required Unity version is after `Unity 2018.3`, the official oldest version supported is `Unity 2018.4.13f1`.

-Why UniTask(custom task-like object) is required?
-Because Task is too heavy, not matched to Unity threading(single-thread).
-UniTask does not use thread and SynchronizationContext/ExecutionContext because almost Unity's asynchronous object is automaticaly dispatched by Unity's engine layer.
-It acquires more fast and more less allocation, completely integrated with Unity.
+Why is UniTask(custom task-like object) required?
+Because Task is too heavy and not matched to Unity threading (single-thread).
+UniTask does not use threads and SynchronizationContext/ExecutionContext because Unity's asynchronous object is automaticaly dispatched by Unity's engine layer.
+It achieves faster and lower allocation, and is completely integrated with Unity.

 You can await `AsyncOperation`, `ResourceRequest`, `AssetBundleRequest`, `AssetBundleCreateRequest`, `UnityWebRequestAsyncOperation`, `AsyncGPUReadbackRequest`, `IEnumerator` and others when `using Cysharp.Threading.Tasks;`.